Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications

+{With recent advances in tensor algebra and multilayer graph theory, more opportunities are emerging to explore M-GSP and its applications.
+One such interesting problem is the efficient construction of multilayer graph, where M-GSP spectrum properties could improve the robustness of graph structure.
+Another promising direction is to develop multilayer graph neural networks based on the M-GSP spectral convolution.
+Additional future directions include the development of M-GSP sampling theory and fast M-GFT.}

 Unlike for undirected graphs, representing tensors of directed graphs is asymmetric, thereby making each layer or entity characterized by a pair of spectral vectors.
-To find the spectral space of a directed multilayer network, we also present two ways to compute: 1) Flattening analysis; and 2) Tensor factorization: \begin{itemize} \item \textit{Flattening analysis:} Similar to the representing tensor of undirected graphs, we flatten the representing tensor as a second-order supra-matrix, and define spectral space as the reshape of the eigenvectors of the supra-matrix.
+To find the spectrum space of a directed multilayer graph, we also present two ways to compute: \begin{itemize} \item \textit{Flattening analysis:} Similar to the representing tensor of undirected graphs, we flatten the representing tensor as a second-order supra-matrix, and define spectrum space as the {reshaped} eigenvectors of the supra-matrix.
 The flattened matrix $\mathbf{A}_{FX}$ (or $\mathbf{A}_{FN}$, $\mathbf{A}_{FL}$) can be decomposed as